AdamKyle/flare/README.md

 ## Setting up Email:

 This game, for the admin section at the time of this writing, requires a way to send out emails.

-For example you can read [here](https://medium.com/@agavitalis/how-to-send-an-email-in-laravel-using-gmail-smtp-server-53d962f01a0c) about setting up gmail with laravel.
+For example, you can read [here](https://medium.com/@agavitalis/how-to-send-an-email-in-laravel-using-gmail-smtp-server-53d962f01a0c) about setting up gmail with laravel.

 ## Telescope for development

-We use Laravels Telescope to monitor jobs and queues as well as a few other things when developing to help make sure things are working smoothly.
+I use Laravel Telescope to monitor jobs and queues as well as a few other things when developing to help make sure things are working smoothly.

 You can enable this in the env file when you are developing.